Very slightly revised November 2022

 I used to own a small café in Sausalito, just across the Golden Gate Bridge from San Francisco, where our turkey sandwich was hands-down the most popular item on the menu—a fact which I attribute to the excellent focaccia it was served on.
 Here’s the recipe, which you can cut into 4-inch squares then split open horizontally for sandwich bread, or cut into sticks for dipping.
 (See the Cabernet Sauvignon chapter of “100 Perfect Pairings: Small Plates to Enjoy with Wines You Love” for a coffee-pepper dipping oil recipe.)

-It doesn’t need a lot of hands on time, but it does need to be started at least a day before you plan to bake it.
+It doesn’t need a lot of hands on time, but it should ideally be started at least a day before you plan to bake it.

 Total time:0 Minutes